 Installing Blender plug-ins

-First, download the two plug-ins from the links above and place them in any folder.
+First, download the Ogre Import/Export plug-ins and place it into any folder.
 Do not extract.

 Now open Blender.
 Click

 Install from File:

 rigs into the search bar and both add-ons should appear:

 Once both plug-ins are enabled by clicking the checkbox, select

 User Preferences window.